Campaigners hoping A9 and A96 upgrades will be abandoned under SNP-Green pact

 In a new “Roads to Ruin” report, published on Tuesday, Transform Scotland criticised Scottish ministers for intending to nearly double their spending on new roads over the next decade, despite promises to tackle the climate emergency.

-Mr Howden urged the government to “set out exactly which roads they’re going to abandon”, claiming it would be a “national embarrassment” if they failed to act in the run-up to the COP26 climate conference in Glasgow.
+Mr Howden urged the government to “set out exactly which roads they’re going to abandon” to meet climate goals, claiming it would be a “national embarrassment” if they failed to act in the run-up to the COP26 climate conference in Glasgow.

 Appearing on the BBC’s Good Morning Scotland radio programme, Mr Howden specifically highlighted the A9 and A96, as well as schemes to ease congestion in Inverness, such as the East Link and Longman roundabout upgrade.